 Can You Use Topical CBD Products On Pets?

-Yes, you can easily apply cannabis oils and creams to growths, tumors, and dry or irritated skin for relief from itching and inflammation.
-Some people have sworn by THC-based oil for pets with inoperable tumors, as they claim that the use of this oil alone reduces growths.
+Yes, you can easily apply cannabis oils and creams to growths, tumors, and dry or irritated skin to relieve itching and inflammation.
+Some people have sworn by THC oil for pets with inoperable tumors, as they claim that it reduces growths.
 While research on this particular topic is still far from complete, it’s believed that THC, rather than CBD, has tumor-shrinking properties.

 CBD Oil Dosage for Dogs and Cats